lis526scenariod2017/IL-in-Canada/ontheweb.md

 ### Blogs

-There are a number of noteable blogs in the libary and information science (LIS) community that address information literacy (IL) and instruction.
+There are a number of notable blogs in the libary and information science (LIS) community that address information literacy (IL) and instruction.
 Some of our favourites are listed below:

 * [ACRLog](http://acrlog.org/)
 * [In the Library with the Lead Pipe](http://inthelibrarywiththeleadpipe.org/)